-To enroll in college-level coursework, students must demonstrate college readiness.
-College readiness may be satisfied by meeting any of the following requirements:
+To enroll in college-level coursework without a co-requisite collegeprep, students must demonstrate College Reading & Writing Literacy, College Quantitative Literacy, and/or College Algebraic Literacy.
+College Literacy may be satisfied by meeting any of the following requirements:

 - Completed the ACT or SAT tests within the past five years with qualifying scores.
-Please see ppcc.edu/testing-center for list of qualifying scores; - Graduated from high school within the last 2 years; For English: completed Junior year English with a "B" or better both semesters - For College Algebra: completed high school Pre-Calculus or higher with a "B" or better within the last 18 months - For MAT 103, MAT 107 course requirements: completed high school Algebra I with a "B" or better both semesters within the last 18 months - For MAT 112, MAT 120, MAT 135, MAT 155, MAT 156 course requirements: completed high school Algebra II with a "B" or better both semesters - Have an earned a baccalaureate degree from a regionally-accredited college or university; - Have earned a transfer-oriented associate degree (Associate of Arts (AA) or Associate of Science (AS) from a regionally-accredited college or university.
-Excludes Associate of General Studies (AGS) or Associate of Applied Science (AAS) degrees; - Have completed a college-level English and/or Mathematics course with a "C" or higher from a regionally-accredited College or University (within the last 15 years);

-Have successfully completed necessary remedial courses in English and/or Mathematics at another Colorado Community College.
+Please see ppcc.edu/testing-center for list of qualifying scores; - Graduated from high school within the last 2 years;

+For College Reading & Writing Literacy: completed Junior year English with a "B" or better both semesters

+For College Algebraic Literacy: completed high school Pre-Calculus or higher with a "B" or better within the last 18 months

+For College Quantitative Literacy: completed high school Algebra II with a "B" or better both semesters

+- Have an earned a baccalaureate degree from a regionally accredited college or university; - Have earned a transfer-oriented associate degree (Associate of Arts (AA) or Associate of Science (AS) from a regionally accredited college or university.
+Excludes Associate of General Studies (AGS) or Associate of Applied Science (AAS) degrees; - Have completed a college-level English and/or Mathematics course with a "C" or higher from a regionally accredited College or University (within the last 15 years); - Have successfully completed necessary remedial courses in English and/or Mathematics at another Colorado Community College.

-If you meet one or more of the requirements above, please bring your supporting documentation (unofficial transcripts are okay for this purpose) into an Advising & Testing center at any campus.
-You may also scan and email them to testing.center@ppcc.edu or upload through this form ppcc.edu/I/academic-history.
+If you meet one or more of the requirements above, please scan and email your supporting documents to testing.center@ppcc.edu or upload through this form ppcc.edu/l/academic-history.
 To officially transfer your prior college credits to PPCC, you will also need to submit official transcripts to the PPCC Records department.